 Master McCloud refused permission to appeal but commented that if one were to be allowed, she thought it should be heard by the Court of Appeal, given her reliance on the Court of Appeal’s decision in Guardian Express.
 It seems highly likely that an appeal will go ahead given the importance of this decision for insurers generally, and not only for those on the receiving end of mesothelioma and other asbestos-related claims.

-If you would like to find out more about this topic or you need advice, please contact Miranda Whiteley or any of our lawyers in our insurance or litigation and arbitration teams.
+If you would like to find out more about this topic or you need advice, please contact Miranda Whiteley or any of our insurance, litigation and arbitration and product liability lawyers.